SenjorWhite/shuffle/README.md

 #### 2. Install Dependancies
 Switch folder into the root folder of the project.
-(The root folder is where you can see a package.json file inside it.)
+(The root folder is where you can find a package.json file inside it.)

-Run NPM install to install all the dependancies:
+Run NPM install command to install all the dependancies:
 ```
 npm install
 ```